 Number of active Qiwi Wallet accounts.
 Number of active wallets represents the number of wallets through which at least one payment has been made or which has been loaded in the 12 months preceding the end of the relevant reporting period.
-Number of active wallets is a measure of our success in penetrating the market and expanding our customer base.
-Our strategy is primarily focused on quality of Qiwi Wallet usage and we believe we are able to leverage our large, active base of over 45 million consumers who use our network at least once a month, our technological expertise and our brand recognition to drive the adoption and usage of the Qiwi Wallet.
+Number of active wallets is one of the measures of our success in penetrating the market and expanding our customer base.
+Our strategy is primarily focused on quality of Qiwi Wallet usage and we believe we are able to leverage our large, active base of over 42 million consumers who use our network at least once a month, our technological expertise and our brand recognition to drive the adoption and usage of the Oiwi Wallet.

 Number of active kiosks and terminals.
 We measure the numbers of our kiosks and terminals on a daily basis, with only those kiosks and terminals being taken into calculation through which at least one payment has been processed during the day, which we refer to as active kiosks and terminals.
 The period end numbers of our kiosks and terminals are calculated as an average of the amount of active kiosks and terminals for the last 30 days of the respective reporting period.
-From December 31, 2017 to December 31, 2018, our number of kiosks increased from 109,000 to 110,000 and the number of terminals decreased from 43,000 to 34,000.
+From December 31, 2018 to December 31, 2019, our number of kiosks increased from 110,000 to 111,000 and the number of terminals decreased from 34,000 to 23,000.
 Our kiosks and terminals can be found next to convenience stores, in train stations, post offices, retail stores and airport terminals in all major urban cities as well as many small and rural towns that lack large bank branches and other financial infrastructure.
 While the number of our kiosks and terminals is generally decreasing as market evolves towards higher share of digital payments, we believe that our physical distribution network remains an important part of our infrastructure, and we maintain or even slightly increase our market share.

 Payment Services segment net revenue yield.
-We calculate Payment Services segment net revenue yield by dividing Payment Services segment net revenue by Payment Services segment net revenue yield provides a measure of our ability to generate net revenue per unit of volume we process.
-Payment Services segment net revenue yield was 1.25%, 1.38% and 1.45% in 2016, 2017, and 2018, respectively.
-In 2018, Payment Services segment net revenue yield increased by 7 bps in comparison to 2017 primarily as a result of an increase in the share of payment volumes associated with higher revenue generating transactions such as e-commerce and certain types of money remittance payments slightly offset by the decrease in yield in most key market verticals.
+We calculate Payment Services segment net revenue yield by dividing Payment Services segment net revenue by Payment Services segment payment volume.
+Payment Services segment net revenue yield provides a measure of our ability to generate net revenue per unit of volume we process.
+Payment Services segment net revenue yield was 1.38%, 1.45% and 1.41% in 2017, 2018, and 2019, respectively.
+In 2019, Payment Services segment net revenue yield decreased by 4 bps in comparison to 2018 primarily as a result of launching of new products with lower yield and decrease in yield in most key market verticals.
 The following factors have influenced Payment Services segment net revenue yield: